mariovalney/api-improver-for-woocommerce/README.md

 Or

-* Upload the entire `woo-api-improver` folder to the `/wp-content/plugins/` directory.
+* Upload the entire `api-improver-for-woocommerce` folder to the `/wp-content/plugins/` directory.

 Then